PataphysicalSociety/soupault.app/site/faq.md

 tool that can do that.

 However, it can also do what all other SSGs do: assemble pages, extract metadata from them, and render that metadata on index pages.
-That's not counting its abilit to also manipulate pages in completely arbitrary ways that other SSGs do not support.
+That's not counting its ability to also manipulate pages in completely arbitrary ways that other SSGs do not support.

 ### Is soupault "blog-aware"?